snaco/bureau-docs/Factions/The Bureau/Requisition Options.md

 9. **Satellite Phone:** A reliable method of communication with headquarters, useful for when cellular signal is not available.

-10. **Portable Filesystem:** Tesla-tech with access to Bureau research and analysis in the field.
+10. **Portable Archive:** Tesla-tech with access to Bureau research and analysis in the field.

 11. **Evidence Collection Kit:** For the gathering and preservation of anomalous material or evidence.